 How it Works

 Ok, so here’s the idea: you’ll use your medical bill(s) as the opportunity to meet promotional spending requirements on one or more credit cards.
 The “promotional spending requirement” is usually something like “Spend $3,000 in the first three months.”
-Once you meet it, you’ll be given points, for example 50,000 Arrival miles.
+Once you meet it, you’ll be given points.
 Depending on the type of credit card (and your goals), you can redeem the points for travel, cash back, or other redemptions.
 If your medical bills are expensive (my wife and I paid approximately $6,000 during our pregnancy), the savings here can be significant.
 You may be able to meet two or more promotional requirements, especially if you throw some of your routine spending into the mix.

 Let’s assume that you’re facing a $6,000 medical expense, like we were, and that you have the cash to pay it off in full.

-Sticking to our example, though, if you meet the requirements you will earn $1,178 worth of rewards.
+Sticking to our example, if you meet the requirements (put all $6,000 on the cards–$3K on each) you will earn $1,178 worth of rewards.
 When subtracted from our expense of $6,000, that brings you down to $4,822, for a savings of 19.63 percent.
 Seriously, can you imagine if your doctor walked in and said, “Hey, how about a 20 percent discount?”
 That’s basically what’s happening here!

 Some Caveats and Additional Thoughts